Viewing and Handling Baseline Check Results

 Suggestion

-- Modify the password complexity policy on the server as recommended.
+- Modify the password complexity policy on the server based on the Suggestion column in the check result.

 - To monitor the password complexity policy on a Linux server, install the Pluggable Authentication Modules (PAM) on the server.
 For details, see How Do I Install a PAM in a Linux OS?